chhuang-one/sqxclib/doc/SqApp.md

 # SqApp

-SqApp use configuration file (SqApp-config.h) to initialize database and do migrations for user's application.
+SqApp use configuration file (SqApp-config.h) to initialize database and do migrations.
+It used by user's application.

 	SqApp
 	│
 	└─── SqAppTool

-SqApp is used by user's application.
+# SqAppTool

-SqAppTool is used by command-line program - sqtool and sqtoolcpp.
+SqAppTool is used by command-line program - **sqtool** and **sqtoolcpp**.

+Both **sqtool** and **sqtoolcpp** can generate migration and do migrate.
+They can help with the user's application that using SqApp library.
+The difference is that sqtool generate C migration file and sqtoolcpp generate C++ migration file.

 ## Configuration (SqApp-config.h)